-Key workers
+Key Workers

-- The government should recognise the key lesson from the pandemic that as a nation we are reliant on key workers, specifically those involved in the food supply chains and health and care workers.
-This should be an opportunity to challenge whether the financial reward for such roles is sufficient to the value to our society. - 2.
-Because of this, although the government should ensure that the national minimum wage rises as planned and explore pay rises in the longer term to ensure that low paid essential workers are rewarded for their contribution to the economy and society.
+13. The government should recognise the key lesson from the pandemic that as a nation we are reliant on key workers, specifically those involved in the food supply chains and health and care workers.
+This should be an opportunity to challenge whether the financial reward for such roles is sufficient to the value to our society.

+14. Because of this, although it is expected that the minimum wage remain at its current level in the short term, the government should make it clear that this is a temporary freeze, and explore pay rises in the longer term to ensure that low paid essential workers are rewarded for their contribution to the economy and society.